Consistent higher order $\sigma(\mathcal{G} \,\mathcal{G}\rightarrow h)$, $\Gamma(h \rightarrow \mathcal{G} \,\mathcal{G})$ and $\Gamma(h \rightarrow \gamma \gamma)$ in geoSMEFT: Numerics

 The first line of Eq.~\eqref{eq:gghrationumeric} is the linear tree-level $\mathcal L_6$ correction, the second line is the (tree-level) $(\mathcal L_6)^2$ and $\mathcal L_8$ corrections, and the last two lines are the one loop $\mathcal L_6$ corrections.
 Extracting the $\bar v^2_T/\Lambda^2, (\bar v^4_T/\Lambda^4)$ factors out of $\tilde C^{(6)}\, (\tilde C^{(8)})$, one can convert these expressions to the un-tilded coefficients and $\Lambda$.
 In this form, the terms on the second line will be suppressed relative to the others by one factor of $\bar v^2_T/\Lambda^2$.
 To the accuracy we have quoted the numerical factors, there is no difference between the $\hat{\alpha}$ and $\hat m_W$ input schemes.
 The $\sim 3\%$ difference between the $\tilde C^{(6)}_{HG}$ coefficient on the first line and the $\tilde C^{(6)}_{HG}\,C^{(6)}_{H\Box}$ and $\tilde C^{(8)}_{HG}$ coefficients on the second line is due to the fact we've included $\mathcal O(\bar m^2_h/\bar m^2_t)$ corrections for the former.

-Inspecting the terms on the right hand side and being agnostic about the size of the coefficients, the largest effect is the $(\tilde C^{(6)}_{HG})^2$ term.
+Inspecting the terms on the right hand side the largest coefficient accompanies the $(\tilde C^{(6)}_{HG})^2$ term.
 The large coefficient arises as it is a tree-level term (squared), divided by the loop level SM result -- a relation we can make more explicit by rewriting the $(\tilde C^{(6)}_{HG})^2$ term as $7.19\, (\frac{4\pi}{\alpha_s})^2\, (\tilde C^{(6)}_{HG})^2$.
 Introducing hierarchies among coefficients motivated by UV assumptions, such as suggested by Ref.~\cite{Craig:2019wmo}, may change which term dominates on the right hand side.
 Comparisons between the $\bar v^4_T/\Lambda^4$ terms with the loop level $\mathcal L_6$ terms depend strongly on the choice of $\Lambda$ (as the latter are suppressed relative to the former by $\bar v^2_T/\Lambda^2$), and also on assumptions on the relative sizes of the coefficients.
 The dependence of Eq.~\eqref{eq:gghrationumeric} on these choices and the implications for error truncation studies, will be explored in more detail in a separate publication.

 The leading SM result for $\Gamma(h \to \mathcal G \mathcal G)$, working to the same coupling and $m_t$ order as in $\sigma(\mathcal G \mathcal G \to h)$ is

 Dividing the $\mathcal O(\bar v^4_T/\Lambda^4, \bar v^2_T/16\pi^2\Lambda^2)$ by this result and working in the $\hat{\alpha}$ scheme: